sCrypt-Inc/specification/docs/intro.rst

 Constructor
 ===========
 Each contract has one and only one constructor.
-It is where contract member variables are initantiated.
+It is where contract member variables are initialized.
 For example, it can initialize the public key hash of a P2PHK contract, or the hash of a secret in a hash puzzle contract.

 require